owaisqarnikhan/replit_1/replit.md

-# InnovanceOrbit E-commerce Platform
+# BAYG E-commerce Platform

 ## Overview

-InnovanceOrbit is a comprehensive e-commerce platform built for B2B and B2C sales with approval-based ordering, multi-payment gateway support, and admin management capabilities.
+BAYG is a comprehensive e-commerce platform built for B2B and B2C sales with approval-based ordering, multi-payment gateway support, and admin management capabilities.
 The platform supports both purchase and rental products, features a permission-based role system, and includes specialized payment methods for the Bahrain/GCC market including Benefit Pay integration.

 ## User Preferences